Silver Dollar Gum foliage

-Silver Dollar Gum has attractive bluish-green foliage.
+Silver Dollar Gum is primarily valued in the landscape for its ornamental upright and spreading habit of growth.
+It has attractive bluish-green evergreen foliage.
 The fragrant round leaves are highly ornamental and remain bluish-green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Silver Dollar Gum is an evergreen tree with an upright spreading habit of growth.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.